ssl3nd3r/dsa/property_advisor_instructions.md

 **If property type is missing:**
 "What type of property are you looking for?
 This will help me find the right listings for you.
 Options include Studio, 1BR, 2BR, 3BR, or 4BR+."

-**If room type is missing:**
+**If room type is specified:**
-"Do you want an entire place to yourself, a private room, or are you open to a shared room?
-This will help me find the most suitable listings for your needs."
+"Since you didn't specify a room type, I'll default to searching for entire places.
+If you prefer a private room or shared room instead, please let me know."

 **If amenities are missing:**
 "What amenities are important to you?
 This will help me find listings that match your lifestyle preferences.
 Common options include WiFi, Air Conditioning, Gym, Pool, Parking, Balcony, Furnished, Security, and more."